tabletop-generator/ttg-server/README.md

 ### Setup

 - `git clone <url>`: Clone the project to your workspace

+- `nvm install`: Install and use the correct version of node for the project

 - `npm i`: Install required packages using npm